 Whatever your budget, you can tuck into some great grub in Israel.
 There’s some top street food on offer here, which is usually shwarma or falafel stuffed into a pita with chips.
 You’ll also find eateries specialising in both kosher and non-kosher cuisine, along with classic French and Palestinian dishes.

 Whether you’re looking for a family getaway or a lively break with your mates, Germany is a great destination.
-With tons of history, lively nightlife, beautiful countryside and delicious grub, Germany is ideal for breaks both short or long.
+With tons of history, lively nightlife, beautiful countryside and delicious grub, Germany holidays are ideal for breaks both short or long.
 The best way of enjoying a trip to Germany is by booking a package with easyJet holidays.
 You’ll save yourself both time and hassle by booking a hotel and flight at the same time with easyJet holidays.
 If you’re looking for more inspiration, take a look at our other destination guides.

 Local Taxes - The price of your booking may not include all local fees for travel to this destination, which will be payable locally.
 We will endeavour to advise you of all local fees at the time of booking, but this may not be possible, or they may change from time to time.